 If we’re painting any closets, utility spaces, or storage spaces throughout your home, we’d appreciate it if you could move all of the items out of these spaces before we get started.

 It’s true: painting the exterior of your home can be inconvenient.
 That’s why take every measure we can to ensure that your exterior painting project rolls out smoothly.
 We strive to work across your surfaces efficiently, without creating too much of an obstacle as you navigate your day-to-day.
 We’ve also created a checklist that you can go through to ensure that your home is well-prepared for the upcoming project.
 Here are a few tips that you can employ to prep your property for painting.

 If possible, we’d appreciate parking close to your home to speed up the painting process.
 If we’ll be parking in a space that blocks your driveway or garage, we request that you move your vehicle to a location where you can access it without us having to move our service vehicle.
 Please move any vehicles that can be hit by paint splatter as well as vehicles that could be in the way of ladders or scaffolding.

 To ensure that the flora of your property doesn’t get in the way, we request that you trim your shrubs, trees, and other plants back 8 to 12 inches from your home.
 This will provide us with ample space to paint your walls.
-If you need help trimming, we’d be happy to lend a hand.

 Once power washing is complete, we’ll need you to keep doors and windows open around your home, so that we can properly paint their trim.
 Please plan ahead if you have any animals that can escape through your windows or doors.
 Take note, at least one contractor will remain on property throughout the process, so you can trust that your home and possessions won’t go unwatched.